SuperNEMO-DBD/cadfael-deployment/README.md

 list required by homebrew itself, *plus* any required from our own packages.

+## Homebrew Requirements
+Homebrew is written in the [Ruby language](https://www.ruby-lang.org/en/) and uses the [git](https://git-scm.com) version control system for distributing updates.
+The minimum requirements to run the `brew` command are thus:

+- Ruby 1.9 or higher
+- git 1.7 or higher

+Homebrew are gradually removing support for Ruby versions less than 2.0, though these have not been merged into CadfaelBrew yet.
+The installer script will bootstrap a temporary local Ruby install if the system package manager cannot supply a sufficient version.
+It will then use `brew` itself to install the Homebrew Ruby for permanent use.
+So far no issues have been encountered with Git versions, though this can also be bootstrapped in future if required.

 ## Mac OS X (Mavericks and higher)
 Only what homebrew itself requires - OS X plus Xcode.
 The latter may be installed through the [App Store](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12),